Raemy92/ffhs_blk_voting_system/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Description
 This project serves as a proof-of-concept for a e-voting system based on the Ethereum blockchain.
-It has very basic function, no security or whatsoever but it shows that the possibility to create a secure, transparent and anonymoous e-voting platform, exists.
+It has very basic function, no security or whatsoever but it shows that the possibility to create a secure, transparent and anonymous e-voting platform, exists.

 The project was created as part of a term paper in the module "Blockchain" at the FFHS in the B.Sc.
 Computer Science program.